rkha/libpogo-sml/README.md

 val it = [(23,-),(23,-)] : (int * PokemonGo.pkmn) list
 ```
 Which means you need 23 Power Ups to figure it out.
 Holy toledo.

+# FAQ
+## Why?
+Because nobody had forward IV calculation (at least, when I started), future gens past II, and divergence.

+## No, I mean, like...WHY?
+Why not?

 # Coming Soon:
 - Version 2 Base Stats from Nov.
 21, 2016 Update